Yrgarcia/EMSSG/README.md

   `pip3 install -r requirements.txt`

+In order to be able to use the TreeTagger POS-tagger, download the [tagger package](www.cis.uni-muenchen.de/~schmid/tools/TreeTagger) for your system and specify their location in the config.
 Download and unzip the [TreeTagger par file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for Spanish: `/Preprocessing/es_en/`).

 ### Configure Parameters